-Upper Eyelid Surgery
+Upper Blepharoplasty Surgery

 Normally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and reduce the recovery time.
 Bruising around the eyes may be apparent during the first week after surgery.
-Patients sometimes report minor pain associated with surgery which can be treated with oral medication.
+Patients sometimes report pain associated with surgery which can usually be treated with oral medication.
 While complications are rare, patients can minimize the risk for potential problems by carefully following the post-operative directions given after the surgery.